HOME:

 study, then reviews the methods used by the committee to evaluate

-the evidence, summarizes the committee's conclusions for these adverse
+the evidence, summarizes the committee's conclusions for these

-as vaccination.
+such as vaccination.

 Submitted on November 5, 1991